dongdongO/AutoParkingReservation/README.md

 How this could be possible?

 ### **Agent**

-Both the vehicle attempting to park and the one in charger can transmit and receive data as “agent”.
-Upon receiving information from deltaV to move the fully charged vehicle, the central parking manager communicates with the fully charged vehicle's agent to move to regular parking lot.
-This allows for the completion of a fully decentralized structure.
+If some car want to park, then parked car in charger can transmit and receive data as “agent”.
+Upon receiving information from deltaV to move the fully charged vehicle, the charger “agent” communicates with the fully charged vehicle to move to regular parking lot.
+Those uAgents enables fully decentralized structure.

 ### **Kuksa**